 This topic varies tremendously from business to business.
 Some new business owners go several years without taking a salary while others need to take one right away to cover necessary living expenses.
 If one partner isn’t taking a salary now, then when?
 Will they wait until the business draws a profit or until a certain time has elapsed?
 And based on the partner’s contributions and commitment, what is their idea of a reasonable salary?

-If just one partner is taking a salary, you must decide how this salary will change once the business begins to draw a profit.
+If just one partner is taking a salary, you must decide how this salary will change once the business begins to profit.

 15. How will profits be distributed?